sonic-net/SONiC/doc/nvgre_tunnel/nvgre_tunnel.md

 At a high level the following should be supported:

-- Phase #1
 - User should be able to create NVGRE tunnel
 - User should be able to create VLAN to VSID mapper entries for the NVGRE tunnel
 - Both VLAN and Bridge to VSID mappers should be supported by the NVGRE tunnel
 - YANG model should be created in order to auto-generate CLI by using the [SONiC CLI Auto-generation tool](https://github.com/Azure/SONiC/blob/master/doc/cli_auto_generation/cli_auto_generation.md).
-- Phase #2
 - CLI for NVGRE tunnel

+Counters for NVGRE Tunnel are out of scope of this design document.

 ### Architecture Design